iw1qlh/Magnetic-Loop-Calculator/README.md

 ## Hz vs pF

-You can see the effect on capacitor (capacity and voltage), bandwith and efficiency changing loop characteristics and transmitting power.
+Use the sliders to see the effect on capacitor (capacity and voltage), bandwith and efficiency changing loop characteristics and transmitting power.

 https://www.desmos.com/calculator/vbuv8eh0zt